Businesses Are Missing Out on the SMS Marketing Advantage

 There appears to be a growing disconnect between businesses and their consumers as it relates to short message service (SMS) marketing.
 A recent report from the company EZ Texting found that, while a whopping 54% of consumers say they would like to receive promotions via text messages, only a paltry 11% of businesses oblige.

-The report – Text Communication: The Next Generation of Business Communication – found that some 69% of consumers across all age groups, as well as a staggering 75% under the age of 44, want the ability to contact businesses via SMS.
+The report – Text Communication: The Next Generation of Business Communication – found that some 69% of consumers across all age groups, as well as a staggering 75% under the age of 44, want the ability to contact businesses via SMS marketing.
 Moreover, 54% of the study’s participants admitted that they become frustrated when they are unable to reach a business via text and must instead reach out through email and voice calls.

 And how’s this for ‘missing the forest for the trees?’
 While 64% of small to medium sized businesses (SMBs) can receive texts from their customers, only 13% of SMBs use text messages to communicate with their clients at all.